madwyn/libcube2cyl/README.md

 This library takes any valid parameter and deals the ratio changes automatically.
 You can use super sampling to generate accurate panorama and deal with anti-aliasing.

-## Use the demo
+## Building

-A demo application is included as an usage example.
+You don't need to build the project to use libcube2cyl.
+The building is only for the examples.

+CMake scripts are provided for easy compilation.

+Please install CMake first, then you can find the build scritps in `/build`.

+For Linux: run `buil.sh`.
+The ouput will be put in `/build/linux/fin`.

+For Win32 with MSVS: you need to start `Native Tools Command Prompt` first, then run `build.bat`.
+The ouput will be put in `/build/win32_msc/fin`.

+You can find the compiled binaries in `/fin/bin`.

-To use the demo, first compile it.
-Then put the test images along with the executable file and run.
+To use the demo, put the test images along with the executable file and run.

 The output file will be named as "PANO.bmp".